box/developer.box.com/content/guides/box-mcp/remote/index.md

 ### Anthropic's Messages API

-Connect the Remote Box MCP Server with Anthropic's Messages API (beta).
+Connect the remote Box MCP Server with Anthropic's Messages API (beta).
 Clone [this sample chat bot project](https://github.com/box-community/remote-box-mcp-anthropic) to get started quickly.
 It allows you to have a conversation with an Anthropic model, which has access to tools provided by the Box remote MCP server.
 The chatbot runs in a terminal, maintains conversation history for context-aware responses, and uses `asyncio` for asynchronous operation.

 ### Copilot Studio